HenryVantieghem/Meridian-app/src/tests/README.md

 ---

-This testing suite and deployment system ensures the Super Intelligence AI application meets enterprise-grade standards for reliability, security, and performance.
+This testing suite and deployment system ensures the Napoleon AI application meets enterprise-grade standards for reliability, security, and performance.